Tags

 Rocket Matter is a legal tech software company, and what’s unique about them is that even though they’re technically a SaaS company, they also serve customers in a highly regulated industry: law.

-So, the contact center platform that Rocket Matter uses also needs to be compliant.
+So, the contact centre platform that Rocket Matter uses also needs to be compliant.
 “Dialpad is secure and compliant which is a must, but it’s also so easy to use,” says Jeff, their CRO.
 “Because of the Dialpad and Salesforce integration, our team is able to pack up our laptops and continue providing the 7-time Stevie Award-winning service no matter where we are.”

 💡 Fun fact: